baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 Bundle](https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md).
 You can add [OLM
 descriptors](https://github.com/openshift/console/blob/master/frontend/packages/operator-lifecycle-manager/src/components/descriptors/reference/reference.md)
-to describe about the binding metadata are that is to be exposed.
+to describe the binding metadata that is to be exposed.
 The OLM descriptors are part of [Cluster Service Version](https://docs.openshift.com/container-platform/4.7/operators/operator_sdk/osdk-generating-csvs.html) files.
 You can expose the binding data by using `specDescriptors` array and